-Our hand skeleton develops in a series of interconnected developmental steps that lead from the initial emergence of cartilaginous condensations in the autopod to their expansion and elongation and their segmentation by joints.
+Our hand skeleton develops in a series of interconnected developmental steps that lead from the initial emergence of cartilaginous condensations in the autopode to their expansion and elongation and their segmentation by joints.
+Concomitantly, the phalanges are separated by regression of the interdigital tissue.
 These events are orchestrated by a complex regulatory network that assures the correct positioning and growth of the skeletal elements.
 Disturbances in this network, caused for example by gene mutation, results in hand malformation syndromes.

 The figure shows the formation, elongation and segmentation of the digits in the mouse forelimb.
 Left panel: whole-mount in-situ hybridization with probes showing precartilaginous condensations (Sox9), cartilage condensations (Col2a1) and joint interzones (Gdf5).
 Right panel: skeletal preparation of a newborn mouse hand.
 Digits 1-5 are indicated, m=metacarpal, p1-p3=phalanges 1-3.
 From Stricker and Mundlos, Developmental Dynamics 2011, 240(5), 990-1004.